InvadingOctopus/comedot/README.md

 	2. The `/Scripts/` folder may be used for any node even if it does not inherit from the `Entity` class.

 > [!TIP]
-> * Make subfolders for your game in the existing folder structure like `/Assets/YourGame/` and `/Scenes/YourGame/` to organize your own files separately from the framework and avoid accidental conflicts.
+> * Make subfolders for your game in the existing folder structure like `/Scenes/YourGame/` or `/YourGame/etc/` to organize your own files separately from the framework and avoid accidental conflicts.

 🌳 _An example of a player entity's node tree:_
 ![components-tree]